lcpojr/financial-system/README.md

 ## Formatation

-To auto format the code and be sure that it is in compliance with the language style guide use `mix format`.
+To auto format the code and be sure that it's in compliance with the language style guide use `mix format`.

 ## Documentation